alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a busy day, weird for a Tuesday, I had a long lab in the morning, then classes and another lab, then applied to jobs for the co-op term.

+### Day 91: September 24, Wednesday

+**Today's Progress**: Today I had a very difficult BI and Data Analysis lab.

+**Thoughts**: It was a busy day, very busy, the lab of today took me 5 hours to complete, that was crazy.